 It all started in May 2017 when Kirby sparked a 103 temp at daycare.
 We rushed her to the ER and left with a diagnosis of a bilateral ear infection.
 Two days later we were back in the ER.
 Except this time we didn't get to go home.
 Kirby was medivac to the nearby PICU.
 The crazy thing is Kirby never had an abnormal well-baby checkup and never showed signs of being this sick.
 After 17-days in the hospital, our spunky, little 2-year-old was diagnosed with Renal Tubular Acidosis and Diabetes Insipidus.
-It turns out her condition is genetic and signs typically don't reveal itself until between the age of 2-3.
+It turns out her condition is genetic (mom likely carries the gene) and signs typically don't reveal itself until between the age of 2-3.

 Kirby has profound hearing loss in both ears and her speech regressed.
 Our new normal involved routine weekly doctor visits 160 miles away, speech therapy, multiple feedings a day and tons of meds via her g-tube.

 1) Aim to bring comfort, compassion and a smile to kids battling life-threatening illnesses.